mtigas/1pass2keepassx/README.md

 ## Using: Current versions of 1Password

+*(As of August 10, 2014.)*

-Note that newer vesrions of 1Password actually use a folder as the `.1pif` "file" and the actual legacy PIF-format file is inside it.
+Note that newer versions of 1Password actually use a folder as the `.1pif` "file" and the actual legacy PIF-format file is inside it.
 So you'd want to do something like this: